appsody/website/content/docs/getting-started/installation.md

 Where `<path>` is the fully qualified path to the package.

 That's all there is to it!
 You can now follow our [Quick Start](/content/docs/getting-started/quick-start.md) instructions to create your first containerized development environment with a running *Hello World!* application.

-Alternatively, if you would like to build the binaries from source code, please take a look at [Building from Source] (https://github.com/appsody/appsody/blob/master/build.md).
-If you would just like to download a pre-built binary, you will also need to download the [appsody-controller](https://github.com/appsody/controller/releases).

 ## Installing on RHEL